 Vitelotte potatoes are best suited for cooked applications such as boiling, steaming, baking, and frying.
 Used on their own or along with other potatoes, they make for an excellent potato mash.
-Unlike some other purple-hued vegetables, Vitelotte potatoes will retain their purple color even when cooked.
-Showcase their vibrant hue in potato salads or a roast of tubers.
+Unlike some other purple-hued vegetables, Vitelotte potatoes will retain their purple color even when cooked and are best showcased in potato salads or a roast of tubers.
 Vitelotte potatoes can be cooked and pureed to make purple-hued soups and sauces or fried to make purple chips and crisps.
-Their dry texture makes them ideal for use as well when making potato pancakes and gnocchi.
-Their flavor, color, and texture pairs well with garlic, beets, watercress, parsley, cherry tomatoes, avocado, crème fresh, olive oil, pancetta, white pepper, blue cheese, and balsamic vinegar.
-Vitelotte potatoes will keep up to 3 weeks when stored in a cool, dark place away from moisture and refrigeration.
+Their dry texture also makes them ideal for making potato pancakes and gnocchi.
+Vitelotte potatoes pair well with garlic, beets, watercress, parsley, cherry tomatoes, avocado, crĆØme fresh, olive oil, pancetta, white pepper, blue cheese, and balsamic vinegar.
+They will keep up to three weeks when stored in a cool, dry, and dark place away from moisture and refrigeration.

 An early form of the Vitelotte potato is illustrated and mentioned under the name NĆ©gresse in Vilmorin-Andrieuxās 1905 book entitled The Vegetable Garden.
 As the potato gained in popularity in 17th century France as a valuable food source, the royal court also showed their approval by wearing the flowers of the tuber.
 Louis XVI wore the potato flower on his coat, and Marie Antoinette was known to wear potato flowers in her curls and as part of a headdress when attending balls.